Shanto-SWE/ecomExpress/README.md

 A progressive web app (PWA) is a website that looks and behaves as if it is a mobile app.
 PWAs are built to take advantage of native mobile device features, without requiring the end user to visit an app store, make a purchase and download software locally.

+This is a user-friendly application.
+In this application, users can log in by using their phone number.
+First of all, users input their phone number then a verification code is sent to their phone via SMS.
+After the code sends the user will verify their number if verify is success then user can login and buy any product.

 Front-end: React js